-Course Code EVS601-19
+Course Code EVS601

 Course Title Disaster Management

 Type of course Theory

 LTP 1:0:0

 Credits 1(1+0)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives To study about the natural disaster and their management.
+Course objective To study about the natural disaster and their management.

+Course outcomes CO1 Capacity to integrate knowledge and to analyse, evaluate and manage the different public health aspects of disaster events at a local and global levels.

+CO2 Capacity to obtain, analyse, and communicate information on risks, relief needs.

+CO3 Lessons learned from earlier disasters in order to formulate strategies for mitigation in future scenarios with the ability to clearly present and discuss their conclusions and the knowledge and arguments behind them.